Is Animation a Good Career? Pros, Cons, Advice

 Get a realistic picture of the role and see if it's a good choice for you.

-One of the biggest advantages of pursuing an animation career is that demand in the field has really skyrocketed.
-That's especially true since the pandemic forced the shutdown of live-action productions.
+One of the biggest advantages of pursuing an animation career is that demand in the field has skyrocketed.
+The boom really began when the pandemic forced the shutdown of live-action productions, but the demand for talent has continued even as public health restrictions eased.

 CON: PRESSURE TO MEET DEADLINES